 Cloud is a particularly strong choice for disaster recovery.
 It’s simple and relatively affordable to store your data with a cloud provider and recover if needed.
+You may also want to look into disaster recovery as a service through companies like Sure Skills to see how they can be beneficial to your business.
 You really do want to have your data in a second location so that a physical event doesn’t destroy all copies.
 Automated backups are especially helpful so that everything stays as current as possible – as indicated by business consultant Larry Alton.

 How important is backup?
 Collaborative research by SpiceWorks and Carbonite revealed that 45% of small businesses have lost information, with a typical expense of $9000 to recover it.

 “The [high] cost really comes in around how quickly your data can be recovered,” explained Brian Geisel, CEO of Geisel Software.
 “For most situations, you can setup DR that will recover within a couple of hours for less than $1,000.”

 Which one looks more budget-friendly to you?

 The answer is Choice A!
 Choice B is 800% more expensive, and Choice C is imaginary.